Copy and paste the below script into your own website or blog to embed this book.

 Joe returned to his businesses after his stint at the SEC, but his days in the nation’s capital reinforced a lesson he had learned from his father and would pass on to his sons: Getting the plum jobs he itched for required scratching backs, New Deal or old.
 And so as FDR faced another election in 1936, fearing that his White House was perceived as antibusiness, Joe again set aside his doubts about big government and marshaled his clout with the business community on behalf of Roosevelt.
 “I have no political ambitions for myself or for my children,” he wrote disingenuously in a slim self-published book entitled I’m for Roosevelt that was widely distributed two months before the election.
 It derided the “unreasoning malicious ill-will displayed by the rich and powerful against our common leader,” and it argued—in this instance genuinely—that “the future happiness of America, which means to me the future happiness of my family, will best be served by the re-election of President Roosevelt.”

 Larry Tye has been an award-winning journalist at The Boston Globe and a Nieman Fellow at Harvard University.
 He now runs a Boston-based training program for medical journalists.
-He is the author of the New York Times bestseller Satchel, as well as Bobby Kennedy, Superman,The Father of Spin, Home Lands, and Rising from the Rails, and co-author, with Kitty Dukakis, of Shock.
+He is the author of the New York Times bestsellers Satchel and Bobby Kennedy, as well as Superman,The Father of Spin, Home Lands, Rising from the Rails, and Demagogue, and co-author, with Kitty Dukakis, of Shock.
 He lives in Massachusetts.